 The most important thing is that you are happy with your bowl.
 I do my best to clearly communicate a bowl’s characteristics.
 ‘WYSIWYG’ (what-you-see-is-what-you-get!).
 If for some reason you are not happy with any bowl you buy from a listing on the website feel free to return it soon after you buy it.
 You can trade it in or get a cash refund – so long as the bowl is in the same shape I sold it to you.
-I won’t refund shipping and insurance, just the cost of the bowl.
+We won’t refund shipping and insurance, just the cost of the bowl.
 No returns after 25 days.
 If you paid using a credit card and receive a refund the credit card companies charge us about 4%.
 Same ~4% with PayPal, they used to refund their charges but no longer do.
 For small returns, under $250, we’ll absorb the cost.
 For larger ones we may deduct 4%.